fikfap18/Download/README.md

 # Fikfap Apk download

 Welcome to FikFap Apk!
-Official website. #1 Entertainment App for Android Smartphones.
+Official website [https://fikfap.download/](https://fikfap.download/). #1 Entertainment App for Android Smartphones.
 Watch Live, Short videos, and spicy and juicy videos Free on your smartphone.
 Download the FikFap Apk from our website.

 ![Screenshot1](image/fikfap.jpg)